AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

     - When you delete the temporary mailbox associated with the email.
     - When you manually delete individual emails.

-This approach ensures that the Temporary Email Service retains emails only as long as they are needed.
+This approach ensures that the temporary email service retains emails only as long as they are needed.

 ## Third-Party Service: Amazon SES